Runn-Fast/blog/hasura/README.md

 We performed a few benchmark tests, which showed that Hasura was extremely fast, making our Rails server look sluggish in comparison.
-We also found that Hasura had a slight performance edge over PostGraphile.
+We also found that Hasura had performance edge over PostGraphile in our for our user case.

 Hasura's support for webhooks would also allow us to integrate it with our existing Ruby on Rails server and reuse the business logic for custom mutations